ChibiOS/ChibiOS/readme.txt

 - NEW: Added a new "naked" context switch benchmark that better defines the real context switch time, previous benchmarks introduced too much overhead to the measurement.
 The STM32 performs the context switch in under 1.48uS.
+- NEW: Added architecture name strings to the port code.
 - CHANGE: Removed the chMsgSendWithEvent() function.
 It is rarely used and the functionality can be re-created with a compound atomic operation.
 Also removed the CH_USE_MESSAGES_EVENT configuration option.